Issue at a Glance

 - There are also provisions that enhance science-based trading standards among the three nations as the basis for sanitary and phytosanitary measures for ag products, as well as progress in the area of geographic indications.

-The USMCA will be signed by the three countries on November 30, 2018.
-Congress can then consider the agreement.
+The USMCA was signed by the three countries on November 30, 2018.
+Congress can now consider the agreement.

 AFBF coverage and market analysis of North American trade.